valist-io/example-projects/cli-publish-npm-package/README.md

 npm publish --registry=http://localhost:9000/api/npm
 ```

-This will publish a new version using the `tag` from your `package.json`.
+This will publish a new version using the `version` from your `package.json`.